What Is Functional Training?

 1. Functional Training Enhances Athletic Performance

-For instance, box jumps might improve your sprint speed if you play football, and medicine ball chest throws might help you power your punch if you’re a boxer.
-These functional movements target specific motor patterns relevant to your chosen sport, to build strength, power, and mobility that transfers beyond the gym.
+For instance, box jumps might improve your sprint speed if you play football, and medicine ball chest throws might help you power your punch if you're a boxer.
+These functional movements target specific motor patterns relevant to your chosen sport, to build strength, power and mobility that transfer beyond the gym.

 2. Functional Training Prevents and Rehabilitates Injuries